andrewrothstein/valve-infra/README.md

 Y
 ```

-Now that we have built our container, we need to start another component: a
-virtual PDU that will spawn a virtual machine every time its virtual port turns
-on.
-This can be done by running this simple command:

-	make vpdu

-*TODO:* This might make more sense to be pre-configured inside the
-container, but then you need to bundle QEMU (not a huge deal), and
-worry about X11 forwarding from QEMU to the host if you wish to see a
-graphical QEMU window, which can be handy.
-WIP.

 We are now ready to start our virtual gateway machine, which will boot
 directly into the container we built in the previous section: